ji-john/Iot-Assignment3/README.md

 ## File Structure

 - `IoT Sesnsor.py`: Contains the main script that simulates the environmental stations and publishes data to ThingSpeak.
+- `displayLatestData.m`: A MATLAB script for displaying the latest sensor data values from all sensors of a specified environmental station.
+Connects to ThingSpeak to fetch the most recent data.
+- `displayHistoricalData.m`: Another MATLAB script designed to display sensor data from the last five hours from all environmental stations for a specific sensor, providing trend analysis and monitoring.
 - `README.md`: This file, containing instructions and information about the project.

 ## Latest Sensor Data Display